awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

     --local-execution | tee arxiv-local-logs.txt
 ```

-We'll use the logs later to analyze the training speed.
+Note that we save the log output to `arxiv-local-logs.txt`.
+We'll use that later to analyze the training speed.

 Once the pipeline finishes it will print a message like